 We supplement our stock of reading books from a range of publishers so children are immersed in a wide range of reading material.
+All books are decodable so children take home books that are well matched to their phonic ability.
 They read a variety of fiction and non fiction texts which sometimes also link with English topics.

 Year One Phonics Screening Check